isabelanery/hackaton-wine/README.md

 ## About
 We had 26 hours to develop a landing page for [Wine](https://www.wine.com.br/) company, following two requirements: it should be different from their current landing page, and consume one of two APIs made available by Wine.
+21 groups participated in the challenge, and our project took third place.
+Click [here](https://isabelanery.github.io/hackaton-wine/) to check it out!

 This was Wine's landing page at the time:
 ![Wine's landing page](/src/images/wine-landing-page.gif)